-I was thinking about how we taught our daughter to use a pencil and honestly, I cannot take the credit.
-This was primarily done with the help of an occupational therapist but I do remember some things that might be helpful to you.
+I was thinking about how we taught our daughter who has Autism to use a pencil and honestly, I cannot take the credit.
+Teaching her to write was primarily done with the help of an occupational therapist but I do remember some things that might be helpful to you.

 Please note that I am not a therapist and have no official training.
 You should consult with your doctor and/or therapist for specialized recommendations.
 I am just sharing things that we found helpful.